carbonplan/sai-downscaling/docs/access-data/whats-available.md

 ### Data access

-We offer two ways to access the data from the Source Cooperative repository.
+We offer 2 ways to access the data from the Source Cooperative repository.
 Which one fits best depends on how much data you need and whether you want a local copy.

 - **Download a local copy.** If you want to work with a small amount of data on your own machine,